JustinPatenaude/balticathletics/products/soccer.md

   image: "/2022-01-04 12.28.24.jpg"
   price: 48
   description: Pro training ball
-- title: SKLZ Quickster Soccer Goal 2617 (Sold in eaches)
-  image: "/koaq7uwwxfpikdddykcn_800x800.jpg"
-  price: 180
-  description: |-
-    12 ft wide x 6 ft tall
-    Get your practice going in under 2 minutes.
-The Quickster is easy to setup and ultra-portable, yet durable and stable for youth and elite players alike.
-The unique Tension-Tite poles create a sturdy frame, while the easy velcro net attachments and steel ground stakes ensure the net will stay put.
-Carry bag is included for easy, compact storage.
-- title: Eletto Training Poles AC-0113 (Set of 12)
-  image: "/b8561d_7d098c39842c4f16bded2c59ffac0f94_mv2.webp"
-  price: 155
-  description: 12 poles plus carry bag (photo not accurate)
-- title: Eletto Pop Up Goal Set - 3 sizes available (Sold as a pair)
-  image: "/b8561d_695bdb543d6a401da2c6fee2e5c696eb_mv2.webp"
-  price: 92
-  description: |-
-    AC0066 Small 30" wide x 18" tall - $75.00 (Special Order)
-    AC0064 Medium 48" wide x 30" tall - $92.00
-    AC0065 Large 72" wide x 42" tall - $116.00

-    Net pops up in seconds and can be easily flattened for transport.
-Great Net for training drills, accuracy as well as for beaches, backyards or fields.
-Polyester net, 15mm mesh.
-Floor corner in metal for durability covered in nylon for protection.
-Elastic hooks to lock to ground with pegs included).
-Velcro® fastener to hold goal in fold position.
-    Nylon carry bag included.
-Set of 2.

-    Color of products may vary.
-- title: Kwik Goal 2B7 Infinity Pop Up Goals - 48" and 72" (Sold in eaches)
-  image: "/2B7106_1_IMG_0101-600x400.jpg"
-  price: 78
-  description: |-
-    48" - $78.00
-    72" - $95.00

-    With the simple action of crossing and uncrossing your arms, the Infinity Pop-up Soccer Goals can be ready for play or get packed away.
-Infinity goals are ideal for small-sided training or simple backyard play.
-These goals includes a Polyester travel bag, Nylon pegs (for anchoring on grass surfaces), Elastic anchor tethers and Velcro fasteners (to hold goal in folded position).
-- title: 360 SVS10 Soccer Net Attachments (Pkg of 10)
-  image: "/SVS10-Soccer-VelcroNetAttachmentSet-800x1000px-600x750.jpg"
-  price: 16
-  description: These double-sided Velcro strips make attaching soccer nets to goal
-    posts much easier.
-With 10 pieces in the set, these durable Soccer Net Attachments are bright orange and measure 22” in length and 1” in height.
-- title: Deluxe Bungee Net Fastener (Pkg of 30)
-  image: "/10B3501_1-scaled-600x400.jpg"
-  price: 62
-  description: |-
-    4 pkgs available

-    The Deluxe Bungee Net Fasteners are designed to secure nets to any soccer goal with 4” x 2” or 4” x 4” square posts, and/or a round post that is greater than 3”.
-The bungee net fasteners feature a thick, black, elastic cord with knobs.
-The durable, elastic cord is UV-resistant which helps increase the longevity of each fastener.
 - title: 360 Screamer Soccer Ball - Size 4
   image: "/SCREAM4_Screamer_Soccer_Balls.jpg"
   price: 12